eggpi/citationhunt/CONTRIBUTING.md

 `USER__citationhunt_LANG`.

 You will now need to tell the Citation Hunt server where to find this database.
-For that, write a config file called `ch.my.cnf` in the root of this directory, where `chdb.py` is.
+For that, write a config file called `ch.my.cnf` in the root of this repository, where `chdb.py` is.
 It just needs to contain the location of the MySQL server and the credentials to use: